SilverHalf/mount-balrior/decima/strategy.md

 # Decima Recommended Strategy

-This strategy is a written version of this [PoV](https://www.youtube.com/watch?v=Qsf582waMDM), and is designed for achievment runs, minimizing overlap and difficulty of mechanics while also requiring the least possible movement.
+This strategy is a written version of this [PoV](https://www.youtube.com/watch?v=Qsf582waMDM), and is designed for achievement runs, minimizing overlap and difficulty of mechanics while also requiring the least possible movement.

 All markers referenced in this guide can be set up with the [Commander Markers](https://blishhud.com/modules/?module=Manlaan.CommanderMarkers) module for [Blish HUD](https://blishhud.com), using the marker pack provided below.